DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-providers-if-youre-a-school.md

 - select who can view their placement opportunities
 - assign placements to their partner providers
+- view partner provider placement windows

+School-provider relationships also help DfE understand how the market is connected.
 ## How it works

 ### Partner provider list